STOXX: Indices

-The STOXX Index family represents a wide range of stocks covering different market segments and different investment strategies.
+The STOXX Index family represents a wide range of indices covering different market segments and different investment strategies.
 On a regional level the indices initially covered Europe, the Eurozone and Eastern Europe.

 In 2011 STOXX expanded its index range by adding a consistent global index family for global regions and countries.
+The STOXX 1800 is a global index, with 600 components from the Asia Pacific region.

 STOXX calculates and distributes the well-known EURO STOXX 50, STOXX Europe 50, and STOXX Europe 600 indices, which are used as the underlying indices for numerous derivative financial instruments such as options, futures and index funds.

 Since 2013 with its GC Pooling index family STOXX offers a completely rules based interbank rate benchmark based on secured euro lending transactions.
 The European Central Bank (ECB) uses the STOXX GC Pooling Indices as new euro secured benchmarks.

 In 2016, STOXX introduced its first fixed income index, the EURO STOXX 50 Corporate Bond Index.
 The index tracks the corporate debt of the EURO STOXX 50 companies.

 In 2018 STOXX launched its ESG-screened versions of more than 40 benchmarks that meet the standard responsible-investing criteria of leading asset owners.
 The suite offers ESG-X versions of global, regional and emerging markets benchmarks, including ESG-X versions of the EURO STOXX 50® and the STOXX® Europe 600.
 The ESG-X indices incorporate standard norm- and product-based exclusions that aim to limit market and reputational risks while keeping a low tracking error and a similar risk-return profile to the respective benchmark.

-In 2019 STOXX (now part of Qontigo) continued its focus on responsible-investing by launching a new family of ESG-X indices, EURO STOXX 50 ESG, and extended its thematic suite to include EURO iSTOXX® Ocean Care 40 and STOXX® Global Next Generation Telecoms.
+In 2019 STOXX continued its focus on responsible-investing by launching a new family of ESG-X indices, EURO STOXX 50 ESG, and extended its thematic suite to include EURO iSTOXX® Ocean Care 40 and STOXX® Global Next Generation Telecoms.

-In 2020, STOXX (now part of Qontigo) introduced DAX 50 ESG and EU-Compliant Climate Benchmark Indices, which are designed to facilitate the shift towards a low-carbon economy and align investments with the Paris Climate Agreement.
+In 2020, STOXX introduced DAX 50 ESG and EU-Compliant Climate Benchmark Indices, which are designed to facilitate the shift towards a low-carbon economy and align investments with the Paris Climate Agreement.

+In 2021, the DAX index was expanded from 30 to 40 components.

+In 2023, the ISS STOXX Biodiversity Indices were launched.

 ESG & Sustainability

-Qontigo launched index solutions to allow investors meet their sustainability commitments and goals:
+STOXX launched index solutions to allow investors to meet their sustainability commitments and goals: